LinkedIn: Identify the best prospects with Spotlight filters

 Did you want to find marketing managers only and not communications managers?
 In this case, use “NOT” .
 It will allow you to limit your searches to those of marketing managers.

-To use this Boolean operator, in the LinkedIn search bar, type: (marketing managers) NOT (communications managers).
+To use this Boolean operator, in the LinkedIn search bar, type: ( marketing ) not (communication managers).

 With “OR” , you can find marketing managers or communications managers.

-To use “OR”, type: (marketing managers) OR (communications managers) into the LinkedIn search bar.
+To use "gold", type: ( marketing ) or (communications managers) in the LinkedIn Reching bar.

-Finally, by typing (marketing managers) AND (communications managers) in the LinkedIn search bar, the social network will display in its results the profiles meeting both criteria.
+Finally, by tapping (marketing managers) and (communication managers) in the LinkedIn search bar, the social network will display in its results the profiles meeting the two criteria.

 2E32TfZMyd0FuAll6ZIvvYg5ccWiSLjWUzANfX2upzfa1EFgwlvBmUXFW_nlynRbybg87btonnZcsh6l-_z6TAz2xdbj3YxoqRtnMQ5iJZ4dDo_kR2YApvZVolrwQ3d7